spxrogers/Moya-Gloss/README.md

 ... to the [Moya](https://github.com/Moya) team for a wonderful network library.

-... and finally, to the authors of the existing Moya community extensions for inspiring me to make one for Gloss.
+... to the authors of the existing Moya community extensions for inspiring me to make one for Gloss.

+... and finally, to everyone in the community that has [contributed back](https://github.com/spxrogers/Moya-Gloss/graphs/contributors) :heart:

 # License